 It is reasonable to consider that the use of a dwelling includes certain rights of the occupant to use that dwelling for purposes which are, in fact, accessory to its main use as the occupant's residence.
-Although the primary objective is to protect the residential environment, resident-operated business activities of a limited size which require office space or involve the teaching and practice of traditional arts and crafts activities and domestic arts, as well as day care facilities and bed and breakfasts, will be permitted.
+Although the primary objective is to protect the residential environment, resident-operated business activities of a limited size which require office space or involve the teaching and practice of traditional arts and crafts activities and domestic arts, as well as day care facilities and short-term bedroom rental such as, but not limited to, (RC-Feb 21/23;E-Sep 1/23) bed and breakfasts, will be permitted.
 Activities devoted to retail sale or personal service uses, the employment of individuals not living in the dwelling, or the use of mechanical equipment not normally found in a dwelling are not considered to be accessory to the residential use and, therefore, will not be permitted.
 In addition, controls will be established on the parking of commercial motor vehicles.